GunjanKadu/Jira-Clone/README.md

 ### Jira Clone Storybook

-This is the collection of components that I wrote for [jira.trungk18.com][jira], includes:
+This is the collection of components that I, includes:

 - Avatar
 - Breadcrumbs